kylebebak/react-redux-query/README.md

 RRQ also exports a lower-level async `query` function that has the same signature as the hooks `(key: string, fetcher: () => Promise<{}>, options: {})`.

-This function is used by the `useQuery` and `usePoll` hooks.
+This function is used by `useQuery` and `usePoll`.
 It calls `fetcher`, awaits the response, throws it into Redux if appropriate, and returns the response as-is.

 You should use this function wherever you want to fetch and cache data outside of the render lifecycle.
 For example, in a save user callback: